svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 DLT-Message-Analyzer's implementation is integrated with the PlantUML tool ( https://plantuml.com/ ) PlantUML is used to generate different types of UML diagrams out of their textual descriptions.
-This plugin is using the PlantUML syntax in order to generate sequence diagrams out of the logs.
+This plugin is using the PlantUML syntax to generate sequence diagrams out of the logs.

 ----
 > **Note!**
 >
-> For majority of its features PlantUML is using Graphwiz as its dependency.
+> For the majority of its features PlantUML is using Graphviz as its dependency.
-> Still, for creation of sequence dieagrams Graphwiz is not used.
+> Still, for the creation of sequence diagrams, Graphviz is not used.
 Thus there is no need to install any additional SW on your PC.
-> And plantuml.jar itself is distributed together with the plugin's source-code.
+> And plantuml.jar itself is distributed together with the plugin's source code.
 > It will be automatically copied to the build directory as part of the CMake or QTCreator build.
 >
 > In other words - this feature should work out of the box.